-Being True to Ourselves
+Being True to Ourselves in Retirement

 For those of us who’ve leaned toward introversion in the workplace, we’ve had ‘built-in’ opportunities to connect with other people and develop more meaningful relationships.
 We may think that these meaningful workplace relationships will last after we retire, but often that is not the case.

 Like my friend Karen, I know that having meaningful connections with others after I retire will be important to me.
 I also know this means I’ll need to push myself to be a bit more outgoing.

 I’ve started thinking about ways I could intentionally develop new relationships such as joining a writers’ group or getting involved in The League of Women Voters.

 Martha Beck, life coach and author of Finding Your Own North Star and Claiming the Life You Were Meant to Live suggests it’s important to know our ‘essential’ or true selves if we want to live our best lives.
 To me, this includes recognizing my natural temperament and associated strengths.